ibm-cloud-docs/watsonxdata/faqs.md

 **How can I add a database?**
 {: #feb_27_2024}

-To add a database, see
+To add a database, see [Adding a database-catalog pair](watsonxdata?topic=watsonxdata-reg_database).

 **How can I remove a database?**
 {: #feb_28_2024}

-To remove a database, see
+To remove a database, see [Deleting a database-catalog pair](watsonxdata?topic=watsonxdata-delete_database).

-**What data sources does watsonx.data currently support?**
+**What data sources does IBM® {{site.data.keyword.lakehouse_short}} currently support?**
 {: #feb_29_2024}

-Watsonx.data currently supports the following data sources:
+IBM® {{site.data.keyword.lakehouse_short}} currently supports the following data sources:

-·       IBM Db2
+1. IBM Db2

-·       IBM Netezza
+2. IBM Netezza

-·       Apache Kafka
+3. Apache Kafka

-·       MongoDB
+4. MongoDB

-·       MySQL
+5. MySQL

-·       PostgreSQL
+6. PostgreSQL

-·       SQL Server
+7. SQL Server

-·       Custom
+8. Custom

-·       Teradata
+9. Teradata

-·       SAP HANA
+10. SAP HANA

-·       Elasticsearch
+11. Elasticsearch

-·       SingleStore
+12. SingleStore

-·       Snowflake
+13. Snowflake

-·       IBM Data Virtualization Manager for z/OS
+14. IBM Data Virtualization Manager for z/OS

-**How can I load the data into {{site.data.keyword.lakehouse_short}}?**
+**How can I load the data into IBM® {{site.data.keyword.lakehouse_short}}?**
 {: #feb_30_2024}

-There are 3 ways to load the data into watsonx.data .

-Web console: You can use the Ingestion jobs tab from the Data manager page to securely and easily load data into watsonx.data console.
-For more information, see

-CLI: You can load data into watsonx.data either through CLI.
-For more information, see

-Creating tables: You can also load or ingest local data files to create tables using the Create table option.
-For more information,

-**How can I import data from a file?**
-{: #feb_31_2024}

-There are 3 ways to load the data into watsonx.data .
+There are 3 ways to load the data into IBM® {{site.data.keyword.lakehouse_short}}.

-Web console: You can use the Ingestion jobs tab from the Data manager page to securely and easily load data into watsonx.data console.
-For more information, see
+1. Web console: You can use the Ingestion jobs tab from the Data manager page to securely and easily load data into IBM® {{site.data.keyword.lakehouse_short}} console.
+For more information, see [Ingesting data by using Spark](watsonxdata?topic=watsonxdata-ingest_spark_ui).

-CLI: You can load data into watsonx.data either through CLI.
-For more information, see
+2. Command Line Interface: You can load data into IBM® {{site.data.keyword.lakehouse_short}} through CLI.
+For more information, see [Loading or ingesting data through CLI](watsonxdata?topic=watsonxdata-load_ingest_data#load_ingest_datacli).

-Creating tables: You can also load or ingest local data files to create tables using the Create table option.
-For more information,
+3. Creating tables: You can load or ingest local data files to create tables using the Create table option.
+For more information, see [Creating tables](watsonxdata?topic=watsonxdata-create_table).

 **How can I create tables?**
 {: #feb_32_2024}

-You can create table through Data manager page by using the web console.
-For more information, see
+You can create table through the Data manager page by using the web console.
+For more information, see [Creating tables](watsonxdata?topic=watsonxdata-create_table).

 **How can I create schema?**
 {: #feb_33_2024}

-You can create schema through Data manager page by using the web console.
-For more information, see
+You can create schema through the Data manager page by using the web console.
+For more information, see [Creating schema](watsonxdata?topic=watsonxdata-create_schema).

 **How can I query the loaded data?**
 {: #feb_34_2024}

-You can use the Query workspace interface in IBM® watsonx.data to run SQL queries and scripts against your data.
-For more information, see
+You can use the Query workspace interface in IBM® {{site.data.keyword.lakehouse_short}} to run SQL queries and scripts against your data.
+For more information, see [Running SQL queries](watsonxdata?topic=watsonxdata-run_sql).

 ## Ingestion
 {: #ingestion}